-By the beginning of your third year, you will

-have chosen whether you wish to graduate from the course with either a BA degree in Cell and Systems Biology or a BA degree in Neuroscience.
-Students electing for the pathway in Cell and Systems Biology will study themes from two of five specialised options (Neuroscience; Molecular Medicine; Cardiovascular, Renal and Respiratory Biology; Infection and Immunity; Cellular Physiology and Pharmacology), whereas students electing for Neuroscience will select either one or two from around twenty Psychology advanced courses to study alongside themes from the specialised Neuroscience option.
+By the beginning of your third year, you will have chosen whether you wish to graduate from the course with either a BA degree in Cell and Systems Biology or a BA degree in Neuroscience.
+Students following the pathway in Cell and Systems Biology will study themes from a choice of specialised options which cover cell and systems physiology and pharmacology, neuroscience, pathology and developmental biology.
+Students following the Neuroscience pathway will select one or two from around twenty Psychology advanced courses to study alongside themes from the specialised Neuroscience option.
 The course in the third year is intended to encourage both in-depth, focussed study, and also integrative thinking that seeks out connections between different research disciplines.